2019–20 UCF Knights men's basketball team

-The 2019–20 UCF Knights men's basketball team represents the University of Central Florida during the 2019–20 NCAA Division I men's basketball season.
-The Knights are members of the American Athletic Conference.
-The Knights, in the program's 51st season of basketball, are led by fourth-year head coach Johnny Dawkins and play their home games at the Addition Financial Arena on the university's main campus in Orlando, Florida.
+The 2019–20 UCF Knights men's basketball team represented the University of Central Florida during the 2019–20 NCAA Division I men's basketball season.
+The Knights were members of the American Athletic Conference.
+The Knights, in the program's 51st season of basketball, were led by fourth-year head coach Johnny Dawkins and played their home games at the Addition Financial Arena on the university's main campus in Orlando, Florida.

 Previous season

 The Knights finished the 2018–19 season 24–9 overall and 13–5 in AAC play to finish in a tie for third place.
 In the AAC tournament, they lost to Memphis in the quarterfinals.
 They received an at-large bid to the NCAA tournament for the first time since 2005.
 They defeated VCU in the first round before losing Duke in the second round.